Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 Having lived with chronic pain, I know how it feels to try all of the conventional approaches to healing without seeing lasting results.
 Most medical interventions treat all pain as nociceptive pain, which simply doesn’t work when the pain is associated with the nervous system, and not with acute tissue damage.

-If you have neurogenic pain or neuroplastic pain, you need to treat your nervous system.
+If you have neuropathic pain or neuroplastic pain, you need to treat your nervous system.

 If you would like to learn more about my approach and whether it would be a good fit for you, let’s connect.
 I’m happy to help you determine what type of pain you have and provide a recommendation for treatment.